xmzzyo/draft_llm_nm/draft-cui-nmrg-llm-nm.md

 The configuration is deployed through the network management system, completing the defense workflow with human oversight and traceability.

-This simplified case shows how the LLM can assist in quickly generating actionable filtering rules in response to DDoS patterns, while adhering to operational safeguards.
+This simplified case shows how the LLM agent can assist in quickly generating actionable filtering rules in response to DDoS patterns, while adhering to operational safeguards.

 ## Traffic Scheduling and Optimization

 In large-scale networks, dynamic traffic scheduling is required to adapt to fluctuating loads, ensure QoS, and meet SLA requirements.
 Traditional methods may lack responsiveness or cross-domain visibility.

-The proposed framework enables intelligent, context-aware traffic scheduling through LLM-based reasoning.
+The proposed framework enables intelligent, context-aware traffic scheduling through LLM agent-based reasoning.
 The following illustrates the process:

 1. **Telemetry Data Acquisition**
 The Enhanced Telemetry Module gathers link utilization, queue occupancy, and delay metrics from multiple routers.
 The semantic enrichment process tags each metric with human-readable labels from the YANG model, including path topology and policy tags (e.g., gold/silver/bronze service classes).